LibrePCB/docker-librepcb-cli/README.md

 ## Details

-The image is based on [Alpine Linux](https://alpinelinux.org/) and has the `librepcb-cli` executable set as entrypoint.
+The image is based on Ubuntu 18.04 and has the `librepcb-cli` executable set as entrypoint.
 The working directory is set to `/work` (which is empty).

 ## Tags